 Singapore, boring?
 No way!
 This tiny island-state might have a somewhat buttoned-up reputation, but family travelers are in for a treat.

 Singapore's family-friendly attractions give travelers a direct connection to Southeast Asia's diverse cultures in a much safer environment than most of the rest of the region.
-Families also get all the creature comforts of the West that their budgets allow: posh hotels, 4G mobile internet, and cheap and fast transportation all over the island by bus and train.
+Families also get all the creature comforts of the West that their budgets allow: posh hotels, high-speed mobile internet, and cheap and fast transportation all over the island by bus and train.

 So fly in, take your family to these kid-friendly adventure spots and let loose!